Linyi: Climate

 Linyi has a monsoon-influenced climate with generous summer precipitation, cold, dry winters, and hot, humid summers.
 Under the Köppen climate classification, it is in the transition from the humid subtropical zone (Cwa) to the humid continental zone (Dwa), though favouring the former.
+It has the characteristics of suitable climate, distinct four seasons, sufficient sunshine, abundant rainfall, and long frost free period.
 More than half of the annual precipitation of 833 mm falls in July and August alone, and the frost-free period is above 200 days.

 Economy

+After the reform and opening up, Linyi's economy entered a stage of rapid development, with its GDP surpassing the 5 billion yuan and 10 billion yuan thresholds in 1987 and 1991, respectively.
+Although Rizhao, Yiyuan, and Juxian counties and cities were successively separated (with a zoning area of about 5600 square kilometers), they still crossed six steps of 100 billion yuan, 200 billion yuan, 300 billion yuan, 400 billion yuan, 500 billion yuan, and 600 billion yuan in 2004, 2009, 2012, 2016, 2021, and 2023, respectively.
+The total volume has increased by more than eight times in 45 years.
+In 2023, the GDP of Linyi will reach 610.5 billion yuan, which is 3591 times that of 1949, and the total economic output will jump to the fifth place in the province.

 Linyi's economy is based around its wholesale markets.
 The Linyi Wholesale City is ranked 3rd in its category in China with an annual trade volume of 40 billion RMB (~US$5 billion).
 The Linyi prefecture has developed more than 1,500 specialized villages, over 80 specialized towns and nearly 800 industrialized agricultural enterprises.

 In 2014 the prefecture's GDP was 369 billion RMB.
 Main industrial products are: textiles, foodstuffs, machinery, electronics, chemicals, building materials, coal, medicines, gold and porcelain.
 Machinery is exported to Europe, the Americas and south-east Asia.
 Linyi prefecture has an annual capacity of three million tons of compound fertilizers.

 The city is served by Linyi Qiyang Airport.